Methods of payment Abuse

 },

-"tagline" : "You know, for search"
+"tagline" : "You Know, for Search"

 }

-The installation of Elasticsearch on Ubuntu should be completed successfully.
+Installing Elasticsearch on Ubuntu should complete successfully.